Scots teacher's Eurovision song in running for Romania's entry

 Jason Blyth, who works at Kinross High, wrote Tear Up The Dark to be considered as the UK’s song.
 But after it was turned down, his pupils posted it on YouTube, asking if other nations were interested.

-The song attracted the attention of Bucharest-based singer Teodora Dinu, a former contestant for Romanian X-Factor.
+The song attracted the attention of Bucharest-based singer Teodora Dinu, a former contestant in Romanian X-Factor.

 She has now recorded it and will sing her version at the eastern European country’s selection event this weekend, where it is hoped she will be selected to take part in the finals in March.